One banana (1 piece)

 Stay Hydrated

-Keep track of how your body reacts to bananas and adjust your intake or these strategies accordingly.
+Keep track of your blood sugar levels before and after eating bananas to understand how your body reacts and adjust your strategy accordingly.

 Discover